VelaliiLunalii/Coins-n-Guns-1.19.2-Quilt/README.md

 ## Description

-This mod adds a whole new and complex new ranged weapon: the gilded pistol, while staying as balanced and vanilla-friendly as possible.
+This mod adds an intuitive but complex ranged weapon: the gilded pistol, while staying as balanced and vanilla-friendly as possible.

 The pistol has 108 unique ways to use it through different mutually exclusive enchantments, ammo types and added effects.